Calgary Central Library

-The New Central Library, opened its doors to the public in 2018 as the centrepiece of Calgary's East Village Redevelopment.
+The New Central Library opened its doors to the public in 2018 as the centerpiece of Calgary's East Village Redevelopment.
 The new structure is a building worthy of all the attention it has already attracted.
-Architects from Snøhetta are joined by Dialog, Stuart Olson, Entuitive (the structural engineers), and StructureCraft designed and built this modern space “to inspire all", as the City of Calgary envisions.
+Architects from Snøhetta were joined by Dialog, Stuart Olson, Entuitive (the structural engineers), and StructureCraft as they designed and built this modern space “to inspire all", as the City of Calgary envisions.

 Visit http://yycnewcentrallibrary.com/ for more details.

 Computational design was critical in enabling the 3D geometry creation, structural analysis, CNC milling

 data, and fabrication drawings for this project.
 Custom algorithms were written to randomize the